Back to regulations

 Overview

 Rhode Island's privacy framework includes consumer rights tied to profiling and automated decisions, including opt-out and disclosure obligations.
+Opt-out limited to solely automated decisions.
+However, Rhode Island defines profiling broadly: human oversight and input into the outcome does not remove processing from the definition of profiling (broader than most states).

 This is a privacy law with automated decision-making provisions.